monikagonciarz/AI4EO_final_project/README.md

+Afterwards, the K-Means classification was performed.
+Subsequently, the CNN technique was employed to further analyse the data.

 ### <a name="bullet-video-tutorial"></a>• Video Tutorial

-Click below to explore the video demonstration, providing an overview of the code's functionality and operation.
+Click below to explore the video demonstrating the **Coastal_Erosion_ML.ipynb** notebook, providing an overview of the code's functionality and operation.

 <br>